 Instructions

-• Now to each of the hens, apply the marinade generously on the outside and in the cavities.
-Lift the skins and apply some of the marinade underneath (this is the key to flavor).
+• Prepare the hens.
+Apply the marinade generously to the outside and in the cavity of each hen.
+Lift the skin of the breast and apply some of the marinade underneath.

-• Once the hens are cool enough to handle, stuff each hen's cavity with the chopped onions and celery.
-Now squeeze juice of one lime or lemon on the hens.
-Add all the used lime or lemon halves in with the onion and celery stuffing.
-Sprinkle each hen lightly with a dash of seasoned salt, if you like.
+• Stuff the hens.
+Once the hens are cool enough to handle, stuff each one with the chopped onions and celery.
+Now squeeze the juice of the remaining lime or lemon onto the hens.
+Add a spent lemon half, including those from making the marinade, into the cavity of each hen along with the onion and celery.

-• Place the hens in a large cast iron skillet or a roasting pan.
-Add two cups of good chicken broth from the side of the skillet.
+• Add chicken broth.
+Place the hens breast side down in a large cast iron skillet or roasting pan.
+Gently pour in the chicken broth from the side of the skillet, taking care not to wash the marinade off of the hens.

 Video